watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 * `passages` is the nested field that stores nested documents.
 You may need to update it if you use a different nested field in your index.
 * `passages.sparse.tokens` refers to the field that stores the ELSER tokens for the nested documents.
 * `"inner_hits": {"_source": {"excludes": ["passages.sparse"]}}` is to exclude the ELSER tokens from the nested documents in the search results.
-* `"_source": false` is to exclude top-level fields in the search results.
+* `"_source": false` is to exclude the unnecessary top-level fields in the search results.
 * Learn more about nested queries and fields from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-nested-query.html)